-I work with digital, which allows me to take a LOT of pictures (sometimes I can make more than 10,000 shots in one day!).
+I work with digital, which allows me to take a LOT of pictures (sometimes I can make over 10,000 shots in one day!).
 But, if you want me to work with film, I offer an option.
-In addition to the digital pictures, I bring my old Mamya 645, some black and white rolls and I take great pleasure to use them!
+In addition, with the digital pictures, I bring my old Mamiya 645, some black and white rolls, and I take great pleasure to use them!
 Film brings the vintage charm.
 It’s a fancy option.
 But I won’t realize all the reportage in film.
-Otherwise I must add a zero to the total price!
+Otherwise, I must add a zero to the total price!

 Table of Contents